abhinavnarang/Human-Vs-Ai-Bot-Chess-Game/README.md

 ###### Tamara Bojovic

-# CMPUT 275 Final Project - Python Chess Game
+Python Chess Game Human Vs Ai Bot

-For our final project, we decided to make a player versus computer implementation of chess using the pygame library for Python.
+It is a player versus computer implementation of chess using the pygame library for Python.
 It includes all the essential rules for chess.
 The computer player uses the minimax strategy with alpha-beta pruning for generating and deciding moves.
 It explores all possible moves, then explores